Nitrogen vacancy centers in diamond as angle-squared sensors: Experimental Data

+An external magnetic field $B_\mathit{ext}$ with continuously variable magnitude and direction was applied to the nanodiamonds using three pairs of electromagnetic coils.
+Due to experimental limitations, $\approx \pm$100~mT was available in the direction perpendicular to the sample ($\hat{z}^\prime$), and $\approx \pm$25~mT in each of the two directions parallel to the sample surface ($\hat{x}^\prime$ and $\hat{y}^\prime$).
+The range of accessible magnetic fields is illustrated graphically in Fig. 2(a).
+For weak fields, $B_\mathit{ext} \leq$ 25~mT, the external magnetic field could be applied in any direction, but for $B_\mathit{ext}$ approaching $B_\mathit{zfs}$, only a small angular range was accessible.

-In a diamond nanocrystal, the direction of any NV center ($NV-\hat{z}$) can be in any one of the four possible orientations along the carbon tetrahedron bonds (shown in blue arrows in \figref{fig:3D}).
-Due to the symmetry between $\ket{1}$ and $\ket{-1}$ spin states, the $NV-\hat{z}$ direction could also be the four orientations directly opposite to the carbon tetrahedron bonds (shown in red arrows in \figref{fig:3D}).
-The direction of the $NV-\hat{z}$ also being the direction of $B_\mathit{zfs}$, suggests that for any arbitrary diamond nanocrystal, there are eight possible directions where $B_\mathit{zfs}$ and $B_\mathit{ext}$ could align with each other.
-These eight directions define the orientations along which the NV centers could behave as $\theta^{2}$ sensors.
+Individual diamond nanocrystals were randomly oriented on the sample.
+Within each nanocrystal, the direction of an NV center axis can be in any one of the four possible orientations along the carbon tetrahedron bonds, defining the NV center $\hat{z}$ direction (shown with blue arrows in Fig. 2(b)).
+Due to the symmetry between $\ket{1}$ and $\ket{-1}$ states, the NV $\hat{z}$ direction could also be chosen to be any of the four orientations directly opposite to the carbon tetrahedron bonds (shown in red arrows in in Fig. 2(b)).
+If each diamond nanocrystal has many NV centers with random orientations, there are eight possible directions where $B_\mathit{zfs}$ and $B_\mathit{ext}$ could align with each other, each selecting a subset of the NV centers.
+These eight directions define the orientations along which we expect the NV centers could behave as $\theta^{2}$ sensors with very high sensitivity.